brettstack/codegenie-website/src/content/docs/blog/introducing-code-genie.md

 ```

 :::tip[Deploy 🚀]
-You can include the `--deploy` flag to instantly deploy to AWS, or you can run `npm run init:dev` within the project directory.
+You can include the `--deploy` flag to instantly deploy to AWS, or you can run `npm run init:dev` within the project directory after it's generated.
 :::

 Projects include: